What is the Kent Career Tech Center's attendance policy?

 Transportation is the responsibility of each student’s high school.
 The Tech Center strongly encourages students to utilize bus service offered by their high school.
 Students must ride the bus, have parents drop off and pick up, or obtain a Kent Career Tech Center Driving Permit.
 Students who must drive to Kent Career Tech Center must have a Kent Career Tech Center driving tag.

-How does my child obtain a driving permit?
+How does my child obtain a parking permit?

-If the high school determines that a student may drive to the Tech Center, the student must obtain a Kent Career Tech Center Driving Permit.
+If the high school determines that a student may drive to the Tech Center, the student must obtain a Kent Career Tech Center parking Permit.
 The high school principal or designee and the student’s parent/guardian must sign the application.
-A driving permit tag will be issued once the application is approved.
+A parking permit tag will be issued once the application is approved.
 All vehicles must display the official vehicle tag on the rear view mirror, facing toward the front windshield.
 The vehicle tag belongs to the student to whom it was originally distributed.
-Driving Permit Vehicle Tags are NOT transferable from student to student.
+Parking Permit Vehicle Tags are NOT transferable from student to student.

 Does Kent Career Tech Center provide lunch?

-With the exception f Monday, our Hospitality program does offer lunches prepared and served by students in the program from 11:00 am – 12:15 pm.
+With the exception f Monday, our Hospitality program does offer lunches prepared and served by students in the program from 11am–12pm.
 The menu is ala carte and an average lunch is between $3 and $5.
 Sometimes curriculum, field trips or post secondary opportunities require the Hospitality students to be away from the lab (kitchen) and lunches are not available.
-On most of those occasions and on Monday’s one of the Kent Career Tech Center Student Organizations sell pizza by the slice for $1.50 and soda for $1.50 as a fund-raiser.
+On most of those occasions and on Monday’s one of the the Tech Center Student Organizations sell pizza by the slice for $1.50 and soda for $1.50 as a fund-raiser.
 The Tech Center does not offer a government subsidized lunch program.

 How do I update my child’s demographic and emergency contact information?